Honda ECamper FAQ's

 How long will Ursa Minor continue offering ECamper conversions and providing parts/service?

 As a small manufacturing company, we asses our products regulary for improvements, growth prospects and profitability.
-Since launching the ECamper, we have seen unit sales climb every year as word spreads.
-With that sort of response,we expect to keep not only building ECampers, but improving the design, for quite a while.
+Since launching the ECamper, we have seen unit sales climb, and then level off.
+We expect to keep not only building ECampers, but improving the design, for quite a while.
 A couple other items of interest: There were more than 350,000 Elements produced, ensuring a wide a range of prices and conditions if you don't already own an Element.
 About 75% of our customers already own an Element when they hear of us!
-While Volkswagen has not offered a camper in almost 10 years, there are several companies on the west coast that just restore and sell only Westfalias.
+While Volkswagen has not offered a camper in almost 20 years, there are several companies on the west coast that just restore and sell only Westfalias.
 There seems to be plenty of interest in small campers, and the oldest Element out there is still newer than the newest VW Camper!
 Consumer Reports has consistently rated the Element very well.
-We have converted a number of well-cared for Elements with over 150,000 miles.
-We also offer other campers that shares many key parts with the ECamper.
-This standarization across the line helps us to offer any parts or service that may be required in the future.
+We have converted a number of well-cared for Elements with over 200,000 miles.
+We also offer other campers that share many key parts with the ECamper.
+This standardization across the line helps us to offer any parts or service that may be required in the future.

 What's the best Honda Element® to convert to an ECamper™?